Huayi hats provides a variety of high-end wool felt hats that will not only help

 Types of Fedora Hats

 The fedora for men or women comes in a variety of styles and color, such as cowboy hat, short brim fedora, wide brim hat, vintage fedora hat, etc. From straw fedoras to panama fedoras, this classic accessory has an option for everyone.
 Some of them are listed below.
+And Huayi Hats can offer wholesale fedora hats for you.

 Straw fedora hat